History of the Jews in Constantine: Muslim Rule

 The Islamic conquest of the Maghreb brought little change to the Jewish community of Constantine.
-During this time Jewish Zakenim or elders would often serve similar functions in the Jewish community as Shieks would the Muslim community.
+During this time Jewish Zakenim or elders would often serve similar functions in the Jewish community as Shieks would in the Muslim community.
 The Jewish community of Constantine had its own dialect of Judeo-Algerian Arabic called Constantinian.

-Constantine was one of North Africa's greatest Jewish centers during the 15th century to the 18th century.
+Constantine was one of North Africa's greatest Jewish centers from the 15th century to the 18th century.
 With multiple notable figures including the poet Joseph Zimron the rabbi Maimun Najjar and writer Masʿud Zerbib.

 During the 17th century a dedicated Jewish quarter was built in Constantine.

 French Colonization and Exodus

 The French conquered Constantine in 1837 1534 of the 5000 Jews The Jews of Algeria were given French citizenship by the Crémieux Decree in 1870.

 A Judeo-Algerian Arabic newspaper called El-Hikma ran in Constantine from 1922 to 1923.
 In 1934 riots erupted in Constantine against the local Jewish population.